DBGate Sample 17 - Budget Request

 Saving Changes

-The s17.usp_request procedure has procedures used to save changes: s17.usp_request_insert, s17.usp_request_update, and s17.usp_request_delete.
+The s17.usp_request procedure includes methods for saving changes: s17.usp_request_insert, s17.usp_request_update, and s17.usp_request_delete.

 Parameter and Cell Drop-down Values